KQM-git/TCL/evidence/mechanics/gameplay-mechanics/bugs.md

 # Bugs

-## Spiral abyss use same team for both floors
+## Using the Same Team for Both Abyss Halves

 By: Nitley#3485
 Added: 03/25/2021